deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

 $ ./gradlew syncS3
 ```

-### Step 5: Check in your ModelLoader and metadata files to git
+### Step 5: Check in your ModelLoader and metadata files to the git repository

 You need to register your new model in the main model zoo interface.
 Be sure to include all the necessary information to load and use your model.